kevboutin/crudApp/README.md

 });
 ```

 The name of our factory is Movie.
-As we are using MongoDB, each movie instance has a property called _id.
-The rest is simple and straightforward.
+As we are using MongoDB, each movie instance has a property called `_id`.
+The rest
+is simple and straightforward.

 Now that we have our service ready let’s build views and controllers.

-index.html : Building the App Entry Page
+## index.html : Building the App Entry Page
 The index.html is our app entry point.
 To start we need to include all the required scripts and stylesheets in this page.
 We will use Bootstrap to quickly create the layout.
 Here is the content of index.html.

 ```